-Webinars technically last about an hour and allows attendees to join and listen as one or two speakers make a presentation at a time.
+Webinars technically last about an hour and allow attendees to join and listen as one or two speakers make a presentation at a time.
 Companies mainly use them for in-house meetings and to get their things done.
-They can also be used for external training thanks to its educational nature.
+They can also be used for external training thanks to their educational nature.

 2. Virtual conferences

 Virtual conferences are no different from the standard face-to-face conferences that you might be accustomed to.
 They are built around the same complex agenda, such as the involvement of keynote speakers, different sessions, breaks, etc.

 Freelance event managers in Dubai have always tried to organize such events with the same attention and care as in-person meetings.
 They have made it possible for improved networking among the attendees, relevant community engagement tools, on-demand content, and many more.